abenjam2/Med7-Reproduction-DLH/README.md

 The Pre-Trained Med7 model can be downloaded [here](https://huggingface.co/kormilitzin/en_core_med7_lg/resolve/main/en_core_med7_lg-any-py3-none-any.whl).
 This model was trained on the MIMIC-III dataset describing discharge notes from the ICU.

 # Results
-Our recreation was able to acheive the below Strict and Lenient F-1 Scores.
+Our reproduction was able to acheive the below Strict and Lenient F-1 Scores.
 Our Lenient F-1 Score has exceeded that of the original authors.
 However, our Strict F-1 Score did not reach that of the original authors.

 ![image](https://github.com/abenjam2/Med7-Reproduction-DLH/blob/main/Screen%20Shot%202022-05-08%20at%209.19.36%20PM.png)